Hi 😊 !

 I am also the former Associate Director for ACCA (February 1992 until February 2004).
-During this time, I co-managed ACCA and the American Cave Museum, helping to put in place many of the systems that are still relied upon today.
+During this time, I co-managed ACCA and the American Cave Museum, helping to put in place many of the systems that we still rely upon today.
 In this role, I worked to establish the accounting system, managed the association’s payroll, taxes, and developed employment policies.
 Additionally, I managed ACCA’s membership and coordinated special fundraising appeals and events with the Executive Director and Board of Directors.

 Working in a nonprofit has its challenges, but also provides many opportunities.
 One of the things that I was always interested in was graphic design.
 I remember watching a designer at a printshop as he worked his “magic” on a photo we were using for a brochure.
 At that time, we were pretty limited in what we had for software and we had to rely upon designers and printers to help us create many of our printed items.
 I actually designed some of our “American Caves” magazines in a DOS program, which is crazy as I look back at this today.

 During this time, I was extremely fortunate to have had the opportunity to get to know ACCA’s late Board Member, Jim Nieland.
 Jim had been working on a little program called “PageMaker” and was kind enough to spend some time after one of the board meetings giving me an introduction to the software.
 I was amazed – I could actually insert a photo and see it along with the text (if you have ever worked with WordPerfect 5.1 (DOS) – you get this).
 We didn’t know it at the time, but this opportunity would lead me to become a graphic designer down the road.